Alumnus Named Bristow Fellow

 UVA Law is tied for No. 2 nationally in the number of graduates named Bristow Fellows since the 2010 term, with five.
-Additionally, Wilkinson leads judges who sent clerks into Bristow Fellowships during the same period, with seven.
+Additionally, Wilkinson leads judges whose clerks later became Bristow Fellows during the same period, with seven.

 “There is no substitute for clerking for Judge Wilkinson,” Richardson said.
 “The judge is an educator through and through, and spends a tremendous amount of time helping his clerks think about the law in new ways and communicate more effectively.”

 At UVA Law, Richardson earned the Faculty Award for Academic Excellence for graduating with the highest GPA in the Class of 2018.
 In addition, he was awarded the Traynor Prize at graduation, which acknowledges written work by two graduating students each year.
 He also received the Jackson Walker LLP Award, and served as the editor-in-chief of the Virginia Law Review, president of the Virginia Employment and Labor Law Association, and vice chair for career and alumni engagement for Lambda Law Alliance.